Austro-Hungarian Navy: Problems affecting the navy

 For most of the period of its existence the Austrian (and later Austro-Hungarian) Navy was never a high financial or political priority for the Empire.

 Sea power was never an important consideration in Austrian foreign policy.
 In addition, the Navy was relatively little known to the public, and did not enjoy widespread support or popular enthusiasm.
 Activities such as open days and naval clubs were unable to change the sentiment that the Navy was just something "expensive but far away".
 Another point was that naval expenditures were for most of the time overseen by the Austrian War Ministry, which was largely controlled by the Army, the only exception being the period preceding the Battle of Lissa.

 The Navy was only able to secure significant public attention and funds during the three short periods it was actively supported by a member of the Imperial Family.
 The Archdukes Friedrich (1821–1847), Ferdinand Maximilian (1832–1867), and Franz Ferdinand (1863–1914), each with a keen private interest in the fleet, held senior naval ranks and were energetic campaigners for naval matters.
 However, none lasted long, as Archduke Friedrich died early, Ferdinand Maximilian left Austria to become Emperor of Mexico and Franz Ferdinand was assassinated before he acceded the throne.

-The Navy's problems were exacerbated by ten ethnic groups each constituting more than 5% of the population of the Austro-Hungarian Empire.
-Officers had to speak at least four of the languages found in the Empire.
-Germans and Czechs generally were in signals and engine room duties, Hungarians became gunners, while Croats and Italians were seamen or stokers.
-This multiethnic, polyglot composition gave rise to problems in communication.

 A further problem for the Navy was that the Empire's battleship designs were generally of a smaller tonnage than those of other European powers.

 The Austro-Hungarian Compromise of 1867 aimed to calm political dissatisfaction by creating the Dual Monarchy, in which the Emperor of Austria was also the King of Hungary.
 This constitutional change was also reflected in the navy's title, which changed to "Imperial and Royal Navy" (kaiserlich und königliche Kriegsmarine, short form K. u K. Kriegsmarine).